kgiann78/open_trivia/README.md

 This works only for this prototype application and for a limited amount of questions, until the size of the body is too big to be handled.
 A positive thing here is that since there are more than 30 categories, and the questions are uniformly distributed, then this effect takes some time to happen.

+What you will also not find here, is any test...
+No time so far but maybe I will update this repo instead to include some wherever possible.

 ### APIs

 The APIs and the endpoints that have been used are the following: